HOW TO GET TO>

 FERRY/BUS

 Ferries operate a roughly half hourly service from Central Ferry Pier 6 (next to Star Ferry Pier) on Hong Kong Island to Mui Wo on Lantau Island.
 The journey takes 30 minutes on the Fast Ferry (catamaran) or around 50 minutes on the Ordinary Ferry.
-The Ordinary Ferry is recommended as being the preferred choice for visitors as this allows you much better views of the scenic cruise through the harbour and amongst the outlying islands on the journey to Mui Wo.
-You can also take advantage of the “de-luxe” class top deck with its open sun deck above the stern and its air conditioned cabin.
+The Ordinary Ferry is recommended as being the preferred choice for visitors as this allows much better views of the scenic cruise through the harbour and amongst the outlying islands on the journey to Mui Wo.
+Passengers can also take advantage of the “deluxe” class top deck with its open sun deck above the stern and its air conditioned cabin.

 The full timetable can be viewed here;